How it Works

 return f"Hello {name}!
 We hope you like Function :)"

-At runtime, Function airdrops one of these variants to the device that made the request (i.e. your users).
-The client reports granular telemetry data back to our platform, and Function uses this data to find the best-performing variant for a given device family—across all users.
+Function compiles this function, and at runtime, airdrops a compiled implementation to the device that made the request (i.e. your users).
+The client reports granular telemetry data back to our platform, and Function uses this data to continuously optimize the performance of your function.

 Minumum Requirements